 I suppose it looks cool enough.
 Better aesthetics than a Hi-Point, that’s for sure.

 You can definitely hide this thing away in a pocket holster, or anywhere else a tiny gun will fit.

 Ergonomics (shooting): * * *

 It’s a small pistol that fires a weak, underpowered cartridge.
 You can shoot it for awhile, but its compact nature does kind of grind after some time.

 Surprisingly, despite one malfunction in loading the firearm, this gun has gone bang every single time I’ve shot the pistol.

 You can change out the grips, and that’s about it.
-Maybe a spare magazine as well.
-It does come in other finishes, but why bother?
+Maybe a spare magazine as well (they’re scarce, but you can find then on Gunbroker).
+The Titan was offered in other finishes, but why bother?